failsafe-go/failsafe-go.dev/type-safety.md

 # Type Safety

 Failsafe-go's APIs are typed based on the expected execution result.
-While for some executions and policies, this type may not matter:
+For some executions and policies, this type may not matter:

 ```go
 retryPolicy := retrypolicy.WithDefaults[any]()